| pick your distro, get ZFS on root

 ZFS and NVIDIA memory

 Both ZFS ARC and NVIDIA drivers use large amounts of memory.
-On systems with GPUs, you may want to cap ZFS ARC to leave room:
+On systems with GPUs, cap ZFS ARC to leave room:

 # Check current ARC max